Taher-web-dev/MYWEEKWEATHER/README.md

 # MYWEEKWEATHER
 > MYWEEKWEATHER is a mobile web application, which can detect the current location of the user and display a weather forecast for the next seven days.
-The user can also pick any other place in the world and check his weather prediction for the same period.
+The user can also pick any other place in the world and check its weather prediction for the same period.

 ## Project Preview